KenACollins/images-search-and-retrieval/README.md

 Displays an input field with a hardcoded label.

-#### ImageList
+### ImageList

 Using array of images, produces a list ImageCard components.

-Has an accompanying CSS stylesheet file for styling the images in a grid, supporting all images of the same width but different heights.
+Has an accompanying CSS stylesheet file for styling the images in a grid, accounting for images of the same width but different heights.

 ### ImageCard